US STOCKS-S&P 500 rebounds on tech boost; weekly jobless claims rise

 Adding to the fears, the yield curve between the 2-year US2YT=RR and 10-year Treasury notes US10YT=RR has also widened in the recent days.

-Energy stocks .SPNY rose 0.6% as oil prices climbed followingthe easing of anti-COVID measures in China and delay in some tankers carrying Russian oil.
+Energy stocks .SPNY rose 0.2% as oil prices climbed following the easing of anti-COVID measures in China and delay in some tankers carrying Russian oil.
 O/R

-Salesforce Inc CRM.N slipped after Baird downgraded the software firm's stock to "neutral", while Rent the Runway Inc RENT.O jumped 33.9% after the clothing rental firm raised its 2022 revenue forecast.
+Moderna Inc MRNA.O soared 4% after the U.S. Food and Drug Administration authorized COVID-19 shots from the vaccine maker that target both the original coronavirus and Omicron sub-variants for use in children as young as six months of age

-The S&P index recorded 11 new 52-week highs and two new lows, while the Nasdaq recorded 53 new highs and 132 new lows.
+Rent the Runway Inc RENT.O jumped 52.6% after the clothing rental firm raised its 2022 revenue forecast

 (Reporting by Shubham Batra, Ankika Biswas, Johann M Cherian in Bengaluru; Editing by Vinay Dwivedi, Sriraj Kalluvila and Anil D'Silva)